arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Types of Warrants in Arkansas

-Bench warrants are issued when a person fails to appear in court as required by a summons, subpoena, or court order.
-An Arkansas bench warrant can also be issued when a person fails to comply with the conditions of probation, parole, or a suspended sentence.
+In comparison, bench warrants are issued when a person fails to appear in court as required by a summons, subpoena, or court order.
+In contrast, a search warrant is issued when a judge or magistrate finds probable cause that evidence of a crime may be found in a particular place.

 What is a Search Warrant in Arkansas?